 Twitter/Facebook: Feel free to tweet in my direction but be aware that with 50K followers I don’t see or respond to every tweet directed to me.
 My public Facebook account has messaging turned off because I never read those anyway and I don’t want to instill false hope.
 I have a private Facebook account which is not difficult to find but I don’t typically read those messages either.
 Honestly, if there’s something serious to you need to reach me for, e-mail is the best way to go.

 Other social networks: I almost never read private messages on other social networks.
 Sending me mail there is the equivalent of throwing your message down a hole.

 Other forms of communication: If you’re determined you can probably find other ways to contact me; I’m not in hiding, after all.
 However, most other forms of contact run the risk of interrupting me while I’m working or having a life or otherwise not wanting to be intruded upon.
 And then I get grumpy and mean.
 You wouldn’t actually want to contact me when I’m in that state.
 Trust me on this.
-So please stick to e-mail, AIM and Twitter/Facebook.
+So please stick to e-mail and maybe Twitter.
 Thanks.